Skip to content

 The Youth Endowment Fund is here to prevent children and young people becoming involved in violence.
 We do this by finding out what works and building a movement to put this knowledge into practice.

-Our themed grant rounds are based on our eight focus areas.
+Our themed grant rounds are based on seven sectors we’re working on.
 Each one will help us learn more about the impact of specific approaches or interventions on preventing violent crime.

 Funding programmes to prevent youth violence